Open source tools: IATI GitHub

 - ckanext-iati: CKAN extension for the IATI Registry.

-- IATI-Validator: validation and data quality checks for IATI files following Schemas, rulesets and codelists.
-Note the structure of the validator related repositories may change.
+- Validator API: validation and data quality checks for IATI files following Schemas, rulesets and codelists.

 - IATI-Datastore-Redirects: process for redirecting old datastore API query results to new datastore API